davemcg/Snakerail/README.md

 # Why doesn't David just remove all the `module` lines?

 Because this is for my working use on NIH HPC, which uses a module system which I abuse instead of rolling my own containers or conda envs or something.
 If you do want to run this and are having trouble, let me know.
 I don't think it's much more effort to make more general.
 Again, I'm lazy and don't want to optimize further if only I am using it.

+# What is with that file in `src`?????

+Monorail has a bug (?) where the script they provide to run it assumes, for a local run, that it is paired end.
+This script just tweaks it lightly to take out the second fq file and move up the study name by one